Boarding FAQ/Requirements

 Each of our guests is guaranteed outside time into our large fenced yard at least 5 times per day.
 We believe a happy dog is a well stimulated and exercised dog, which is why we ensure each dogs daily energy requirements are met with multiple outdoor times.

-Our day starts at around 7:30-8am where each of our guests gets outside for their first let out of the day.
+Our day starts at around 7:30am where each of our guests gets outside for their first let out of the day.
 After they are finished doing their business, they come back in to their individual kennel to enjoy their breakfast meal.
 After all dogs have been out once, they are then let out again for their second let out of the day and a longer playtime to socialize with new friends! (or if not social, time to enjoy the outdoors independently).
 We ensure each guest gets outside at least twice in the morning.

-The dogs have quiet time typically between 12pm-2pm to settle and reenergize for more afternoon play.
+The dogs have quiet time typically between 12pm-1:30pm to settle and reenergize for more afternoon play.
 From 2-5pm we rotate our guests into the yard multiple times for afternoon play time.
 Dinner time feeding is typically around 4pm.

 • Dog Boarding Space Info

 Each dog kennel is 5x6ft.
 It is a cozy space with infloor heat to keep your pups warm in the colder months.
 In the warmer months we have a/c, with a few kennels also having additional outdoor patio spaces attached to their indoor kennel.
-If you would like to see our indoor kennels and where your dog will be staying, please call or email to request a photo.

-• Health and Safety Standards
+• Health and Safety

-We appreciate and expect a full disclosure of your pets personality in order to match play groups, or be able to accommodate our more independent guests.
+We appreciate and expect a full disclosure of your pets personality/temperament in order to match play groups, or be able to accommodate our more independent guests.
+We also encourage all our guests to be spayed or neutered but will review any exceptions on an individual level.

 • Vaccinations / Certificate